After making 3 signings, Stoke City are looking to sell

 In an interview via Stoke Sentinel O’Neill expressed his views on the rest of the transfer window:

-“Certainly not any more coming in at this minute in time.
-I think it’s more looking at opportunities for players who haven’t played very much and have been on the periphery to find (other clubs) and that takes a bit of time.
+"“Certainly not any more coming in at this minute in time.
+I think it’s more looking at opportunities for players who haven’t played very much and have been on the periphery to find (other clubs) and that takes a bit of time.“If we do anything further in the transfer market I think it will be driven by if anyone leaves the building or not.”"

 This statement is quite revealing for Stoke City, but also makes a ton of sense.
 Even before the January signings, Stoke had a number of players who were seeing little or no playing time with the first team.
 With that, let’s take a look at the top candidate for an exit from Stoke this January.